whisthq/whist/container-images/README.md

 ### Continous Delivery

 This is how we push to production.
-For every push to `master`, all applications that have a Dockerfile get automatically built and pushed to all AWS regions specified under `aws-regions` in `.github/workflows/push-images.yml`.
+For every push to `prod`, all applications that have a Dockerfile get automatically built and pushed to all AWS regions specified under `aws-regions` in `.github/workflows/push-images.yml`.
 This will then automatically trigger a new release of all the ECS task definitions in `fractal/ecs-task-definitions`, which need to be updated in production to point to our new container image tags.

 ## Styling